 Local Government’s engagement in service delivery for older people

 Recognising that local government’s engagement with older people extends far beyond aged care and accommodation, this briefing provides examples of a number of different ways in which local governments in Australia engage with older people.
-Read this briefing here (members only).
+Read here.

 Going digital to save lives – Falkirk, Scotland

 Pauline Waddell, Team Manager, Mobile Emergency Care Service (MECS) explains how Falkirk Council safeguarded a lifesaving service and became the first local authority in Scotland to enable end-to-end digital telecare.
-Read this article here (open access).
+Read here.